yaserdemet/language-card/README.md

 ### At the end of the project, i will have covered these topics;

-🛠 Props and State Logic
+🛠 Props State and Component Logic

 🛠 React Hooks